-Admins can require teammates to use 2-factor authentication on the Organization page in the '2-factor authentication' section.
+Admins can require teammates to use two-factor authentication on the Organization page in the 'two-factor authentication' section.
 This section is only editable by admins.
 This makes it harder for malicious actors to access organization data.

 Admins can choose to start enforcement immediately or to schedule enforcement to begin at a later date.
 When enabled, all users without 2FA will also see a warning message with instructions to set up 2FA.

-We recommend scheduling rollout for the future and notifying all teammates of this new requirement in order too reduce the risk of locking teammates out of their accounts and disrupting operations.
+We recommend scheduling rollout for the future and notifying all teammates of this new requirement in order to reduce the risk of locking teammates out of their accounts and disrupting operations.

 When setting up enforcement, a count of users who will be locked out of their accounts will be shown.
 This information can also be tracked per user on the Team page in the '2FA Enabled' column.